-Do not use gasoline, benzene, naphtha and similar products for cleaning or as degreasing agents.
-There are other agents available for this use such as vegetable oil and some synthetic base solutions.

-- Refueling the engine Turn the engine off and allow it to cool down, move anyone away and extinguish all smoking materials.
-The "cooling down" period is very important if you have a mower with the tank located at the rear.
-If you were to have a rear fuel spill it could come in contact with the engine. - When filling a portable tank or an equipment tank, please be sure to release the tank very slowly, allowing the pressure to dissipate.
-This is particularly true if you are using gasoline, and the equipment is located at the rear of the tractor and above the tank.
-In hot weather, like we have been enjoying, pressure can build up in the tank.
-If the cap vent is clogged fuel can escape when the top is removed.
+- ✓ Do not use gasoline, benzene, naphtha, and similar products for cleaning or degreasing agents.
+There are other agents available for this such as vegetable oil or and some synthetic base solutions. - ✓ Refueling the engine -Turn the engine off and allow it to cool down.
+Move anyone away and ask them to extinguish all smoking materials.
+The "cooling down" period is very important if you have a mower with the tank located at the rear; and if you were to have a rear fuel spill; and it could come in contact with the engine. - When filling a portable tank or an equipment tank, please be sure to release the cap very slowly, allowing the pressure to dissipate.
+This is particularly true if you are using gasoline and the equipment is located at the rear of the tractor and above the tank.
+In hot weather like we are accustomed to, pressure can build up in the tank.
+If the cap vent is clogged up, fuel can escape when the top is removed.
 Always use a standard cap to help avoid the gasoline backing up and releasing when you open the cap.
-Always try to keep the vent-cap open. - Large propane tanks should be at least 50 feet from the nearest building and 20 feet or more from above ground tanks.
-Household "bottled gas" tanks should be at least three feet from a window or door and six feet from a lightning rod.
-Children should not be allowed to play around fuel tanks. - Provide and maintain a solid base for propane tanks to avoid them from settling, tipping or breaking the connections.
-If the tanks are in a flood zone, be sure to anchor them securely. - Make regular checks for propane leaks and check the gauges to protect them from dirt and weather elements.
-If you smell gas, turn the valve off, open the windows and doors to ventilate the area, turn off all electrical equipment, clear the building and call a repairman to find and correct the problem. - Make sure that electrical equipment is grounded and keep switches, motors and connections in good condition to reduce the chance of sparking or arcing.
+Always try to keep the vent-cap open. - ✓ Large propane tanks should be at least 50 feet from the nearest building and 20 or more from above ground tanks.
+Household "bottled gas" tanks should be at least 3 feet from a window or door and 6 feet from a lightning rod.
+Children should never be allowed to play around fuel tanks. - ✓ Provide and maintain a solid base for propane tanks to avoid them settling, tipping or breaking the connections.
+If the tanks are in a flood zone, be sure to anchor them securely. - ✓ Make regular checks for propane leaks and check the gauges to protect them from dirt and weather elements.
+If you smell gas, turn the valve off, open the windows and doors to ventilate the area, turn off all electrical equipment, clear the building and call a repairman to find and correct the problem. - ✓ Make sure that electrical equipment is grounded and keep switches, motors, and connections in good condition to reduce the chance of sparking or arcing.